 Sometimes we need quickly convert a PDF file into images or save a set of images as a PDF file.
-To do this, we can use a couple of command-line tools such as poppler-utils (converts PDF to image files) and ImageMagick (converts images to PDF document).
-This article describes how to do it in a quick and easy way.
+To do this, we can use a couple of command-line tools such as poppler-utils (converts PDF to image files) and ImageMagick (converts images to PDF documents).
+This article describes how to convert PDF to PNG and back in a quick and easy way.

 Table of contents

-To install poppler-utils, we need to execute the following command:
+To install the poppler-utils package in Ubuntu, we need to execute the following command:

 sudo apt install poppler-utils -y

-Now, you can use the pdftoppm command to transform PDF file to single or multiple images.
+Now, you can use the pdftoppm command to transform PDF files to single or multiple images.

 pdftoppm How-to-convert-PDF-to-images-and-back-in-Linux.pdf How-to-convert-PDF-to-images-and-back-in-Linux -png